First Scan Search for Dark Photon Dark Matter with a Tunable Superconducting Radio-Frequency Cavity

-The significantly high quality factors of SRF cavities enable various further upgrades to enhance their sensitivity.
-For example, coupling a single cavity mode to a multi-mode resonant systems with non-degenerate parametric interactions \cite{WLC, Chen:2021bgy, Wurtz:2021cnm,Jiang:2022vpm,SRB} can broaden the effective bandwidth of each scan without losing sensitivity within it.
-One can also exploit squeezing technology \cite{Zheng:2016qjv, Malnou:2018dxn, HAYSTAC:2020kwv, Lehnert:2021gbj,HAYSTAC:2023cam} or non-demolition photon counting \cite{Dixit:2020ymh,Agrawal:2023umy} to go beyond the standard quantum limit.
-A network of DPDM detectors simultaneously measuring at the same frequency band will not only increase the sensitivity \cite{Chen:2021bgy, Brady:2022bus}, but also reveal macroscopic properties and the microscopic nature of the DPDM sources, such as the angular distribution and polarization \cite{Foster:2020fln, Chen:2021bdr}.
+The exceptionally high quality factors of SRF cavities open avenues for additional enhancements in detection sensitivity.
+For example, coupling a single cavity mode to a multimode resonant systems with nondegenerate parametric interactions~\cite{WLC, Chen:2021bgy, Wurtz:2021cnm,Jiang:2022vpm} can broaden the effective bandwidth of each scan without losing sensitivity within it.
+One can also exploit squeezing technology~\cite{Zheng:2016qjv, Malnou:2018dxn, HAYSTAC:2020kwv, Lehnert:2021gbj,HAYSTAC:2023cam} or nondemolition photon counting~\cite{Dixit:2020ymh,Agrawal:2023umy} to go beyond the standard quantum limit.
+A network of DPDM detectors simultaneously measuring at the same frequency band will not only increase the sensitivity~\cite{Chen:2021bgy, Brady:2022bus}, but also reveal macroscopic properties and the microscopic nature of the DPDM sources, such as the angular distribution and polarization~\cite{Foster:2020fln, Chen:2021bdr}.

 \widetext

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{[#1]} [1]{#1}